gwcbi/HPC/filetransfer.md

 `scp username@login.colonialone.gwu.edu:sourcefile localfile`

+These commands must be run from your local computer.
+If you are logged in to Colonial One already, open up a new terminal window and copy local files to the cluster.

 `rsync` can also transfer files between your computer and Colonial One.
 It has the advantage of being able to resume fails.

 Both of these commands only work on a Mac or Linux machine.
-If you are working on a windows machine, or if you like the nice user interface, you can use Cyberduck or Globus for file transfer.
+If you are working on a windows machine, or if you like the nice graphical user interface, you can use Cyberduck or Globus for file transfer.

 + Note: for a really big transfer that will take a lot of time, if your computer goes to sleep, it will stop copying.
 To keep your computer awake, use the command `caffeinate -dims -t 100000`.
 When you finish, just enter control `c` to cancel the caffeination.